-Algerian families tend to be large, with couples in both rural and urban areas having several children (see p.1 of Family and Kinship).
+Algerian families tend to be large, with couples in both rural and urban areas having several children (see Family and Kinship).
 Since 2006 the government has promoted condom use both for birth control and for halting the spread of HIV/AIDS.
 In 2019, 54% of women regularly used at least one form of contraception.
-Consequently, birthrates are on the decline as demonstrated by Algeria's total 2023 fertility rate at an estimated 2.97 children per woman, down from 6.6 just 30 years earlier.
+Consequently, birthrates are on the decline as demonstrated by Algeria's total 2024 fertility rate at an estimated 2.94 children per woman, down from 6.2 just 30 years earlier.
 It is legal to buy and sell contraceptives, although it is socially unacceptable for women to buy them alone.

-Homosexuality
+Homosexuality in Algeria

 Both Islam and the Algerian constitution forbid homosexuality, which is punishable by fines and up to three years imprisonment.
 Since overt homosexuality circumvents traditionally acceptable family functions and structures, most Algerians have a negative view of both homosexuals and those who support homosexual practices.
 Some Algerians even consider homosexuality as an affront to family honor, which has inspired the occurrence of some honor killings.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Algeria.
+Service members will be subject to local laws with regards to this topic.